radical-cybertools/workflow-mini-apps/README.md

     - Data generated and read in the same node.
 No multi-node data sharing
     - Systems: Currently Theta, will move to Polaris

-Milestones:

-- [x] Add configuration reading to Data Generation mini-app
-- [x] Print the matrix multiplication product in a format to be read by ML mini-app
-- [x] Add reading functionality for ML mini-app
-- [x] Run both mini-apps as stand-alone apps
-- [x] Test ExaLearn mini-apps workflow using Theta 1 and 2 nodes.

-Current Status:

-  - WF1: (DONE)
-  - WF2: (DONE)